 The beautiful town is renowned as a backpacker’s paradise, is an ideal place to experience the fun of the water, beaches and reef, and is one of North Queensland’s fastest growing destinations.

-Airlie Beach is just north of Mackay and south of Townsville on Australia’s east coast – an ideal launching pad to the sparkling waters of the Coral Sea, the iconic Whitehaven Beach on Whitsunday Island, and the tourism playground that is the Great Barrier Reef.
+Airlie Beach is just north of Mackay and south of Townsville on Australia’s east coast – an ideal launching pad to the sparkling waters of the Whitsundays, the iconic Whitehaven Beach, the Coral Sea, and the tourism playground that is the Great Barrier Reef.

 Despite its commercialisation in the region over recent years, the town still boasts a relaxed yet touristy ambiance, with lots of things to see and do.

 While Airlie Beach enjoys perfect year round tropical weather, spring is the best time to visit, more specifically, the months of September to November because the weather is perfect and town comes alive.